m4ximino/m4ximino/README.md

 ## Hello world! <img src="aa728fa367842e992e709a6a90717aab.gif" width="30px">

-- 📚 I'm a computer science student at Ufal (Federal University of Alagoas).
+- 📚 I have a degree in computer science from Ufal (Federal University of Alagoas).
 - 🔢 Passionate about exact sciences.
 - 🧠 Computer Scientist | Data Science | Machine Learning | Data Analyst.